Puyang Zhejiang, China Travel Guide

 Dec-Feb & June-Aug

-Lowest prices for hotels and flights, least crowded.
+Lowest prices for lodging and flights, least crowded.

 Winter is cold/damp, summer is very hot/humid with heavy rain.

 Most foreign nationals need a visa for China.
 Visa types vary by travel purpose.
 Common categories L (Tourist), M (Business), F (Non-commercial), and Q2 (Family Visit).
-The application typically submitting an online form, passport, photo, and supporting documents to a Chinese embassy or consulate.
+The application typically submitting a web-based form, passport, photo, and supporting documents to someone From china embassy or consulate.
 Most applicants visit in person for biometric data collection.

 Valid for six months after your stay, with two blank visa pages.